numpy/numpy/doc/neps/nep-0058-bytestring-dtype.rst

 ===========================

 Accepting this NEP ratifies the design.
 The prototype can be merged at that point.
-The NEP becomes Final when the deferred operations, the numeric casts, and the ``bytes`` scalar promotion for value-based conversions have landed.
+The NEP becomes Final when the scalar type, the deferred operations, the numeric casts, and the ``bytes`` scalar promotion for value-based conversions have landed.

+.. _nep58-alternatives:

 Alternatives
 ------------